reharish/show-off/README.md

 `show-off` is a simple Python CLI that takes a single Markdown file and compiles it into a completely standalone, beautiful HTML slideshow.

-No directories to manage, no CDNs to fetch, and everything—including your images and styles—is packed into a single offline-ready file that you can share anywhere.
+No directories to manage, no CDNs to fetch, and everything—including your images, styles, and diagrams—is packed into a single offline-ready file that you can share and present anywhere.

 ---

-## What it does
+## Dependencies

-- **Zero-dependency output**: Your styles, scripts, plugins, and images (automatically converted to base64) are compiled inline.
-The output HTML file works 100% offline.
-- **Polished styles by default**: Instead of reveal.js's basic styling, it automatically applies modern typography (Plus Jakarta Sans), radial dark backgrounds, glassmorphic cards, and macOS-style code blocks.
-- **Layout flexibility**: Because it compiles to HTML, you can drop inline HTML elements (like flexbox/grid divs) directly into your Markdown for complex multi-column layouts.
-- **YAML configuration**: Configure transitions, themes, core Reveal options, or write custom CSS directly in the Markdown's frontmatter.
+- **Python**: `>= 3.8`
+- **Python Libraries**: `PyYAML>=6.0` (automatically installed via pip)
+- **Diagram Engines**:
+  - **PlantUML**: Automatically detects if the local `plantuml` executable is installed in your system path and compiles diagrams 100% offline.
+If local `plantuml` is not found, it gracefully falls back to the online `plantuml.com` API (which requires an internet connection during compilation).
+  - **Mermaid**: Completely offline-ready.
+On the first diagram compilation, the compiler downloads `mermaid.min.js` to `~/.show-off/mermaid.min.js` and caches it.
+It is then inline-embedded directly into your HTML presentation.

 ---